 Layered wood construction

-The traditional Appenzell log house was upgraded energetically and adapted to modern living standards.
-The 120-year-old log walls, previously hidden behind faded façade panels, were uncovered and made visible again.
+The Appenzell country house, built in the traditional "Strickbau" (layered wood) style, was upgraded energetically and adapted to modern living standards.
+The 120-year-old layered-wood walls, previously hidden behind faded façade panels, were uncovered and made visible again.

 The roof was stripped to the timber structure, reinforced, and fitted with a new tongue-and-groove lining and insulated roof build-up.
 An integrated photovoltaic system was later installed.